brencorc/brencorc.github.io/docs/sapiens.md

 	- luxury trap: small, incremental “improvements” in society added up to a worse lifestyle, and there’s no going back
 	- animals: domestication of animals led to cruel treatment, miserable lives

-how did humans organize themselves in unnaturally large numbers?
+[ how did humans organize themselves in unnaturally large numbers? ]

 ### 6. imagined orders
-food surpluses led to towns, cities, eventually kingdoms; relied on myths to bond unnaturally large groups of people created social codes to maintain social order: human rights, hierarchies; although imaginary, must actually be believed (doublethink)
+- food surpluses led to towns, cities, eventually kingdoms; relied on myths to bond unnaturally large groups of people
+- created social codes to maintain social order: human rights, hierarchies; although imaginary, must actually be believed (doublethink)
-“evidence” imagined order is real: embedded in material world (architecture), shapes desires (consumerism), inter-subjective (eg money)
+- “evidence” imagined order is real: embedded in material world (architecture), shapes desires (consumerism), inter-subjective (eg money)

 ### 7. written language
-as societies got more complex, needed to store a lot of data (taxes); developed written language to store data outside human brain first written language (3500 BC) were partial scripts, not intended to replicate spoken language, but to keep track of records written language changes the way humans think and view the world bureaucracy and data organization mathematics (physics/engineering don’t use spoken language) computers
+- as societies got more complex, needed to store a lot of data (taxes); developed written language to store data outside human brain
----
+- first written language (3500 BC) were partial scripts, not intended to replicate spoken language, but to keep track of records
+- written language changes the way humans think and view the world
+	- bureaucracy and data organization
+	- mathematics (physics/engineering don’t use spoken language)
+	- computers

+[ end ]

 ### 8. imagined orders create categories of humans, cause discrimination
-complex human societies seem to require hierarchies and discrimination: caste sytems, racial heirarchies, rich and poor vicious cycle: chance historical events are perpetuated cultural prejudices → discriminatory laws → poverty and lack of education → cultural prejudices gender hierarchies: why are almost all human societies dominated by men? not historical chance since it’s so ubiquitous, but we don’t really know
+- complex human societies seem to require hierarchies and discrimination: caste sytems, racial heirarchies, rich and poor
+- vicious cycle: chance historical events are perpetuated
+	- cultural prejudices → discriminatory laws → poverty and lack of education → cultural prejudices
+- gender hierarchies: why are almost all human societies dominated by men? not historical chance since it’s so ubiquitous, but we don’t really know

 ## Part 3: The Unification of Humankind